This post originally appeared on VICE Australia.

 To find out, I went and bought one.

 And almost instantly, everything started going wrong.

 I walked in and found a great classic little black fedora.
-After adding a few feathers and a 90s Rugrats themed ribbon thingy, the monstrosity was ready to get acquainted with my head.
+After adding a few feathers and a Rugrats–themed ribbon, the monstrosity was ready to get acquainted with my head.

-Mere minutes later she face planted into the pavement, the result of a piggy back gone wrong.
+Mere minutes later, she face planted into the pavement, the result of a piggy back from a friend gone wrong.
 Here's a photo we took of the damage the next day.

 We spent the rest of the night in the emergency room.
 Day one had ended, although the curse of the fedora had only just begun.